bjmckenz/fire0/README.md

 * Redirect is going to stop working in a few months
 * Passing "granted" to layout.svelte is not secure (since layout.svelte is client-side)
 * Only doing Google auth right (signinRedirect).
 You'll have to modify if you want other providers.
-* initial user/admin is lame
-* Should fix the "grant a role by default on new user", at least as sample code
 * notion of "user" role seems like it means "can log in" but it's not.
 It's just a role.
 * I like [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 Should add that everywhere.